 If you've received a traffic ticket and want to fight it in court, make sure you can prove without a doubt that you are innocent.
 For instance, if you received a speeding ticket the judge may ask you when the last time you had your speedometer checked and ask for a copy of the documentation.

-Then, the judge will turn to the police officer and ask him for his record of having the police car's speedometer checked.
+Then, the judge will turn to the Law Enforcement Officer that issued you the citation and ask him for his record of having the police car's speedometer checked.
 The police officers know the drill and will be prepared.
 If you aren't prepared, you'll lose your case!

 Judges review thousands of cases involving traffic infractions and often times ask for details such as speedometer checks before not guilty pleas are issued.
 If you cannot prove without an unreasonable doubt at a court hearing your innocence you may end up paying more and being court ordered to attend a traffic school.